-➢ On the ground negotiation of the external Got boundary with neighbouring Got representatives and negotiating internal boundary between forest and agricultural land with concerned farmers.
+▶ On the ground negotiation of the external Got boundary with neighbouring Got representatives and negotiating internal boundary between forest and agricultural land with concerned farmers.
 Also other important stakeholders - e.g. clan leaders, highly dependent forest groups (even those with temporary presence in the forest) and all concerned government representatives should be involved.
 Only when the boundary is agreed through negotiation are boundary trees marked with paint where there are no natural boundaries and GPS coordinates entered.
 Flexibility is recommended in internal forest boundary negotiation, communities may have valid reasons for not including all forest under PFM, and forcing them to do so could be counterproductive.
 When GPS readings are taken, descriptions of the GPS points should be noted in the provided format (See Annex 5).
+Moreover, the connecting lines have to be described.
+In taking GPS points, care has to be taken as it may include or exclude certain portions of an area on the map if it is long.
 If there is no agreement, the boundary should not be demarcated.
 Dispute settlement is a pre-requisite of boundary demarcation (See text box with tips that follows)